OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/personal_menu/Settings.md

 e.g. Arabic characters you have to select the character set UTF-8.

-In the Specific system settings you can view and change the settings that can make your daily start and work with OpenOlat easier.
+In the specific system settings you can view and change the settings that can make your daily start and work with OpenOlat easier.

 In the selection "Resume last session" you define what happens directly after